The Historical Notionist

 Full Faith and Credit – a Post-Colonial Commentary

-A review of an excerpt from a book titled Commentaries on the Constitution by Joseph Story, Boston, 1833.
+The following is a review of an excerpt from a book titled Commentaries on the Constitution by Joseph Story, Boston, 1833.
 This text was written as part of a volunteer audio visual presentation featuring Thomas Paine for Patriot Lessons TV, recorded in 2015.
 My name is Gregory Roth.
-I am a practicing probate and estates attorney in Novi,…
+I am a practicing probate and estates…

 Read more